 For more information please contact program manager at DHM-Education@ucdenver.edu

 This one-year fellowship is designed to provide excellent training, mentorship, and exposure for physicians to emerge from the program capable of leading change in complex healthcare systems.

-Fellows will participate in a classroom-based Certificate Training Program through the Institute for Healthcare Quality, Safety, and Efficiency (IHQSE), with a focus on advanced leadership, teamwork, quality, safety, and system redesign concepts and skills.
+Fellows will participate in training through the Institute for Healthcare Quality, Safety, and Efficiency (IHQSE), with a focus on advanced leadership, teamwork, quality, safety, and system redesign concepts and skills.

 Experiential work is focused on leadership of a quality improvement project, participation in divisional collaborative case conferences, and Department of Medicine M&M conferences.

 Clinically, to provide a full-breadth of exposure to hospital medicine, fellows attend on a variety of services across our division including general medicine, oncology, and consult services which involve both teaching and non-teaching services.

 Tyler Anstett, DO - Assistant Director

 DHM-Education@ucdenver.edu– Fellowship Program Administrator

 We still have open positions for this academic year.
 If you are interested in applying for the 2022 start date, please reach out to Program Manager at DHM-Education@ucdenver.edu.

 Translational or Outcomes Research Fellowship: